Robert Pražák

 Robert Pražák (2 December 1892 – 16 May 1966) was a Czech gymnast.
-He competed for Czechoslovakia in the 1920 Summer Olympics and in the 1924 Summer Olympics, where he won three silver medals.
+He competed for Czechoslovakia at the 1920 Summer Olympics and the 1924 Summer Olympics, winning three silver medals.
+He was also a member of the Gold-medal-winning Bohemian team at the 1913 World Championships.

-Biography
+Early life

-Pražák was born and died in Plzeň.
+Pražák was born in Plzeň.
 He was a pupil of František Erben.

+Gymnastics career

-In 1920 he was a member of the Czechoslovak gymnastic team which finished fourth in the team event.
-Four years later he won three silver medals in the individual all-around event, in the parallel bars competition, and in the rings event.
+In 1920, he was a member of the Czechoslovak gymnastic team, which finished fourth in the team event.
+Four years later, he won three silver medals in the individual all-around event, in the parallel bars competition, and in the rings event.
 At the 1924 Summer Olympics he also participated in the following events: